-The Nonreligion in a Complex Future (NCF) project identifies the social impact of the rapid and dramatic increase of nonreligion.
-Canada is the focal point of our international research sites, which include Australia, the Nordic countries (Sweden, Norway, Denmark, Finland), the United States, the United Kingdom, and Latin America (Brazil and Argentina).
+The Nonreligion in a Complex Future (NCF) project is an international, comparative, interdisciplinary research project based at the University of Ottawa (Canada).
+The NCF project identifies the social impact of the rapid and dramatic increase of nonreligion.
+Canada is the focal point of our international research sites, which include Australia, Latin America (Brazil and Argentina), the Nordic countries (Sweden, Norway, Denmark, and Finland), the United States, and the United Kingdom.

 Our key research objectives are to:

-Map conflicts and collaborations between religious and nonreligious people
+- Map conflicts and collaborations between religious and nonreligious social actors;

-Advance new knowledge for living well together that can be used to inform public policy
+- Advance new knowledge for living well together that can be used to inform public policy and practice.